DuckLake: A Pretty Good Lakehouse on GCP in an Afternoon

 }

 Keys inside flags are snake_case strings.
 Values are strings, even numeric ones. pool_mode is lowercase.
-Until I got this right, the pooler was stuck at PgBouncer's default 100 concurrent clients, even though the instance reported connectionPoolConfig.enabled=true.
+Send it any other way and the pooler stays stuck at PgBouncer's default 100 concurrent clients, while the instance happily reports connectionPoolConfig.enabled=true.

-After the fix, a single Cloud Run container opened 1,000+ concurrent clients through the pooler with backend Postgres connections holding around 100.
+With the right shape, a single Cloud Run container opens 1,000+ concurrent clients through the pooler and backend Postgres connections hold around 100.
 10x client-to-backend reduction.

 2. DuckLake 1.0 data inlining

-Small inserts don't immediately land in parquet.
-DuckLake 1.0 inlines them into the catalog Postgres and flushes later when they hit a size threshold, or when you call ducklake_flush_inlined_data('lake').
+New users load a test table, do a small INSERT, open the bucket, and find it empty.
+DuckLake 1.0 inlines small writes into the catalog Postgres and flushes to parquet later, either when they hit a size threshold or when you call ducklake_flush_inlined_data('lake').

 3. dbgen(sf, step, children) is 0-indexed